coreos/tectonic-docs/Documentation/install/azure/azure-terraform.md

 $ export ARM_TENANT_ID=generated-tenant
 ```

-With the environment set, it's time to specify the deployment details for the cluster.
+With the Azure environment set, specify the deployment details for the cluster.

-## Customize the deployment
+## Tailor the deployment

-Possible customizations to the base installation are listed in `examples/terraform.tfvars.azure`.
 Choose a cluster name to identify the cluster.
 Export an environment variable with the chosen cluster name.
-In this example, `my-cluster` is used.
+This example names the cluster `my-cluster`.

 ```
 $ export CLUSTER=my-cluster